HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 In the event that the prior authorization cannot be evaluated and a final response returned within the required timeframe, a response in which one or more of the requested authorization items are 'pended' will be returned.
 The client (or other interested systems - e.g. patient, caregiver or performing provider systems) can then query the endpoint for the final results using either a polling or subscription-based mechanism.
 During this period of time, the same $submit operation can be used to request cancellation or modification of the prior authorization.

-***NOTE*** FHIR uses a pair of resources called Claim and ClaimResponse for multiple purposes - they are used for actual claim submission, but they are *also* used for managing prior authorizations and pre-determinations.
-These are distinguished by the Claim.use code.
-All references to Claim and ClaimResponse in this implementation guide are using it for the prior authorization purpose.

 {::options parse_block_html="false" /}
 <figure>
   <img style="padding-top:0;padding-bottom:30px" width="800px" src="pas_sequence_diagram.png" alt="PAS Submission Sequence Diagram"/>